kaashif/blog/posts/2022-10-16-infallible.md

 immutability, allow a wide range of meaningful non-null return values (exceptions are fine, I guess), and never use global state!

 Just say no to mutable state!
+It confuses you (even if you don't think it does) and definitely confuses your code reviewers.